 Maryland Lease Agreement Templates (7)

-A Maryland lease agreement allows a landlord and tenant to create a rental contract for the renting of property for either commercial or residential property.
-After the tenant approves the space, the parties will begin negotiations over rent and each party’s responsibilities during the lease.
+A Maryland lease agreement is a contract between a landlord and tenant for the renting of commercial or residential property.
+The agreement specifies rent amount and each party’s responsibilities during the lease.
+The landlord will typically run a credit report and verify the tenant’s employment before the parties sign.

 Rental Application – Form used by a landlord to verify that a potential tenant is able to pay rent on time and that their previous renting history was well received.